gShahr/Lowell-Showcase/README.md

     - Ran into an error in assingment 6 where the for each loop isn't working as expected for the given test case (regular for loop works)

-    - Currently working on project 7
+    - Currently working on project 7, which is queue implementation

   - HackerRank: consists of various exercises on the HackerRank website (Mostly data structures and algorithms)